 And this is just the tip of the iceberg.
 The plugin gives you all the tools you need to create parallax WordPress.
 Let’s get it installed and set up together.

-Create a Parallax Effect in WordPress
+How to Add a Parallax Effect in WordPress

 Step 1: Install and Activate the Plugin

+In order to create parallax effects in WordPress, you first need to install and activate the plugin.
 Click on Plugins and select the Add New option on the left-hand admin panel.

 Search for AWB in the available search box.
 This will pull up additional plugins that you may find helpful.